 Do you own software after purchasing a software license?
 What are the common software use rights?

 When you purchase a software license, you do not own the software as you would with almost any other type of product.
-What you get is a right to use the cover with certain restrictions.
-These restrictions are detailed in your license agreement and cover things like:
+What you get is a right to use the software with certain restrictions.
+These restrictions are detailed in your End User License Agreement (EULA) and are your Software Use Rights.
+They are legally binding and typically include things like:

-- Where you can use it – country etc.
+- Where you can use software – country or region etc.

-- The device types you can use it on – mobile, tablet etc.
+- The device types you can use it on – mobile, desktops, tablet etc.

 - How long you can use it for – perpetual or time constrained

-One important factor that is sometimes overlooked, but is very important in optimizing your software licences, are the use rights granted in the license agreement.
-These detail exactly how you can use the software in different scenarios, and so a close examination of these is always worthwhile when negotiating your license agreement.
+An important factor that is sometimes overlooked but is important to optimize your software licenses, is the use rights granted in the license agreement.
+These detail exactly how you can use the software in different scenarios, and so a close examination of these rights is essential to understand the rules you have to adhere to in order to remain compliant with your agreement, and also all the ways that you may be able to extract additional value from your contract.

 Most Common Software Use Rights

-Although use rights vary between the major software vendors, there are still some common ones that are outlined below:
+Although the terminology used to describe Software Use Rights vary between the major software vendors, there are still some licensing mechanisms that are fairly common, such as:

-- Software Upgrade – this allows you to install the latest version of the software at no extra cost.
-Usually this right is given for subscription agreements or if you have taken out software maintenance.
+- Software Upgrade– this allows you to move to the latest version of the software at no extra cost, within a defined time frame.
+Usually this right is given for subscription agreements or if you have taken out some form of software maintenance upon perpetual licenses.

-- Virtualization – this right allows you to deploy multiple installations of a piece of software on virtualized machines and only pay for 1 license.
-This area is a real minefield that you need to look at closely.
-Although server virtualization can save you money, the savings can be completely wiped out by the extra licensing costs you can easily incur without proper understanding of your user rights for virtualization.
+- Virtualization – these rights allow you to deploy multiple installations of a piece of software on virtualized machines and only pay for a reduced volume of licenses.
+This area is a real minefield and is a major source of compliance risk, so you need to look at it closely and have a SAM solution that provides complete clarity of these environments.
+Although server virtualization and dynamic provisioning can save you money, the savings can easily be more than eradicated by software licensing costs, as you are effectively multiplying licensable instances, so be careful.
+And if unsure, seek expert assistance.

 - Secondary Use – allows you to install the software on both a desktop and laptop and count this as one license.

-- DR Use – this allows you to install a copy of the software onto both your live and backup servers whilst only counting it as one license utilized.
+- Disaster Recovery (DR) Use – this typically allows you to install a copy of the software onto both your live (production) and backup (DR) servers, whilst only needing to utilize one license.

 - Multiple Installations – install the same application on a device many times (typically different versions) but only count it as one license.